Pylons/pyramid/docs/narr/views.rst

    that implements a view *callable*, and the process of view *lookup*.

-The chapter named :ref:`contextfinding_chapter` describes how, using information from the :term:`request`, a :term:`context` and a :term:`view name` are computed.
+The chapter :ref:`contextfinding_chapter` describes how, using information from the :term:`request`, a :term:`context` and a :term:`view name` are computed.
 But neither the context nor the view name found are very useful unless those elements can eventually be